The Angry Birds Movie 2: Casting

 In April 2018, the majority of the voice cast was announced.
-Jason Sudeikis, Gad, Danny McBride, Maya Rudolph, Bill Hader, and Peter Dinklage will reprise their roles from the first film.
-Leslie Jones will voice a new female villain, revealed to be Zeta in the teaser trailer.
+Jason Sudeikis, Josh Gad, Danny McBride, Maya Rudolph, Bill Hader, and Peter Dinklage reprised their roles from the first film.
+Leslie Jones voiced a new female villain, revealed to be Zeta in the teaser trailer.
 In December 2018, Nicki Minaj joined the cast of the film.
 Upon its release, the teaser trailer briefly revealed that Hal, a green boomerang bird from the games and the first film, would return in the sequel, with Anthony Padilla returning to voice Hal.
 The following day, producer John Cohen announced in a tweet that Awkwafina will voice Courtney, the first named female pig in the Angry Birds franchise that briefly appeared in the teaser.

 When the film's first full trailer was released on March 27, 2019, more details about the sequel's characters and their voice roles were revealed.
 Among several new characters confirmed to appear in the movie was Silver, a bird first introduced in the Angry Birds 2 game, voiced by Rachel Bloom, and Ella, voiced by Dove Cameron.
 In June, People revealed the identity of the white bird living with Zeta in the teaser trailer as Debbie, voiced by Tiffany Haddish who was one of several voice actors not listed in the initial casting.
-Later that month, the film's final trailer revealed that Terence, a large red bird from the first film, would appear without Sean Penn reprising his voice role, and Nolan North replacing Penn.
+Later that month, the final trailer revealed that Terence, a large red bird from the first film, would appear without Sean Penn reprising his voice role, and Nolan North replacing Penn.